Quanzhou ship: Cargo

 According to archaeologists, the composition of the cargo found on board the ship indicates that it was a merchant vessel returning to Quanzhou from Southeast Asia.
-The number of coins found with the wreck (the total of 512, including 505 copper coins and 8 iron coins) was quite small compared to e.g. 29 tons of copper coins that were found with the Sinan wreck off the Korean coast; this is consistent with the merchants spending most of their money buying goods in the Southeast Asia.
+The number of coins found with the wreck (the total of 512, including 505 copper coins and 8 iron coins) was quite small compared to e.g. 29 tons of copper coins that were found with the Sinan wreck off the Korean coast; this is consistent with the merchants spending most of their money buying goods in Southeast Asia.
 There were 2001 cowrie shells aboard, which may have been obtained in SE Asia or Hainan.

 The primary cargo of the ship was incense wood; around 2400 kg of it was found in 12 out of the 13 compartments of the ship.
 There were also small amounts of various valuable commodities: five "Chinese liters" (sheng) of black peppers, ambergris (which, according to chemical testing, must have ultimately come from Somalia), 6.3 g of frankincense (possibly from the Arab lands), almost 4 kg of mercury, a small amount of "dragon's blood" and haematite, and one turtle shell.

 Current state

 The ship is presently preserved in the Quanzhou Maritime Museum, which has a special "Quanzhou Bay Ancient Ships Exhibit" dedicated to this vessel and several other vessels recovered in similar circumstances.
 The exhibit is located in a special pavilion on the grounds of Quanzhou's Kaiyuan Temple.
 The exhibit also includes a modern model of the ship as it must have looked like during its working life.
-As of February 2012, the pavilion was closed for renovation, but the ship was still slightly visible through the windows.